santagoy/san-tagoy-xyz/content/posts/fotd-01.md

 linktitle: Found on the Road!
 No. 01
 menu:
   main:
-    parent:
+    parent: null
 title: Found on the Road!
 No. 01
 summary: |
-  A rundown of interesting things I've found new and old!
+  A rundown of interesting things I've found, new and old!
 categories:
   - newsletter
 tags: